cback agents

 http/s://<portal-node-url:<port>/docs#

-that can be viewed to see the methods availible to you.
+that can be viewed to see the methods available to you.

 Enabling agents

-In the same way that we have discussed how jobs have a enabled
+In the same way that we have discussed how jobs have an enabled

 state, likewise agents also have this mechanism,

-which can be useful for tempoarily disabling all agents of a class on a given worker node, the bellow
+which can be useful for temporarily disabling all agents of a class on a given worker node, the below

 shows this in practice: